-Data Analytics: Acquire, analyze and effectively communicate data.

-- Correctly identify, explain, and contrast various operations research techniques relating to healthcare data - Demonstrate the ability to successfully use Microsoft Excel and respective add-in software to correctly execute health-related and other problems using operations research tools - 3.
-Effectively assess and communicate the potential of specific quantitative models to inform complex decisions - Answer health-related questions by drawing on mathematical modeling and substantive knowledge; critically review and analyze data; and interpret findings in a meaningful, succinct and professional manner - Effectively apply operations research methods to a novel issue using student-acquired data and present those applications to peers
+Competency Data A Data Analytics: Acquire, analyze and effectively communicate data.
+Learning Objectives that comprise the competency 1.
+2. 3.
+4. Correctly identify, explain, and contrast various operations research techniques relating to healthcare data Demonstrate the ability to successfully use Microsoft Excel and respective add-in software to correctly execute health-related and other problems using operations research tools Effectively assess and communicate the potential of specific quantitative models to inform complex decisions Answer health-related questions by drawing on mathematical modeling and substantive knowledge; critically review and analyze data; and interpret findings in a meaningful, succinct and professional manner 5.
+Effectively apply operations research methods to a novel issue using student-acquired data and present those applications to peers